emirhanc/operatorservices/README.md

 Swagger can be used as the Core Service's API UI to understand the service's capabilities.
 A perfect flow would be as the following:
 1. Create a customer
 2. Create an account to the customer using the customer id
-3. Create a package as you like
+3. Create a package as you like and make sure the package is purchasable
 4. Create a purchase at the localhost:8083/v1/purchase-order endpoint using account id, like below  :

 ```json